Most style guides ignore the question, but the AP Stylebook has some good advice about when to use the word "on" before a date or day of the week.

 The AP Stylebook, however, did weigh in.
 Its guidance is to avoid using “on” before a date or day of the week — unless not using it would cause confusion.
 This rule is probably an artifact of AP originally being a guide for print newspapers, where every character was at a premium, and style guidance was sometimes based on saving as much space as possible.

-Nonetheless, AP is right in that there are a few place where including the word “on” before a day or date is essential.
+Nonetheless, AP is right in that there are a few places where including the word “on” before a day or date is essential.

 Use ‘On’ When a Date Comes at the Beginning of a Sentence